Spicy Banana Ketchup Anyone?

 Ready to give this nice 'n spicy ketchup sauce a try?

-Makes about 3 lbs ketchup.
+This recipe makes about 3 lbs ketchup.
 Great with meats, chicken and even French fries.

 - 1-1/2 lbs very ripe bananas